gyorilab/emmaa/doc/dashboard/index.rst

 `http://emmaa.indra.bio <http://emmaa.indra.bio>`_.

 The EMMAA Dashboard is the main entrypoint for users to interact with models.
-Each card on a dashboard represents a model.
+Each card on the dashboard represents a model.
 Currently, users can browse and link out to interactive, searchable network views of multiple disease and pathways models, as well as details of the latest tests applied to the models.
 The user can also navigate to a queries page where queries about the models can be answered.
 Users are able to sign up for specific notifications about one or more automatically built, tested and analyzed models.
-Some models also have a Twitter account and a link to it is provided on the dashboard if available.
+Some models also have a Twitter account and a link to it is provided on the dashboard if available

 .. image:: ../_static/images/dashboard_top.png